Pull to refresh

 Overview

-Advantest, a Japanese company most people have never heard of, just posted record quarterly sales—and its stock now moves in near-lockstep with NVIDIA's.
-The reason: every advanced AI chip must pass through test equipment before it ships, and Advantest controls nearly 60% of the global market for the machines that do this.
-As AI spending explodes, chip testing has quietly become one of the supply chain's tightest chokepoints.
-Yet the company faces intensifying competition: U.S. rival Teradyne is gaining ground in memory testing, and the entire semiconductor equipment sector is experiencing unprecedented demand as chipmakers race to expand capacity for AI accelerators and high-bandwidth memory.
+Advantest, a Japanese company most people have never heard of, just posted record quarterly sales.
+Its stock now moves in near-lockstep with NVIDIA's because every advanced AI chip must pass through test equipment before it ships—and Advantest controls nearly 60% of the global market for these machines.

-The real story isn't just Advantest's record earnings—it's what those earnings reveal about where AI infrastructure investment is flowing, which bottlenecks are tightening, and which companies have pricing power in a supply-constrained market.
-Teradyne's strong Q1 2026 guidance, driven by AI-related demand in compute and memory, signals that the testing equipment market is expanding faster than any single supplier can capture.
-Global semiconductor equipment sales are forecast to reach $138.1 billion in 2026, with test equipment growing 5% and assembly equipment surging 15%, suggesting the AI infrastructure boom extends well beyond Advantest's dominance.
+These earnings reveal broader trends: where AI infrastructure investment is flowing, which bottlenecks are tightening, and which companies have pricing power.
+Teradyne's strong Q1 2026 guidance—driven by AI-related demand in compute and memory—signals the market is expanding fast.
+Global semiconductor equipment sales are forecast to reach $138.1 billion in 2026: test equipment growing 5%, assembly surging 15%.

 Key Indicators